Tags

 Doleman ran with the idea, working with College of Journalism and Mass Communications staff to get KRNU accredited and send Louchheim off with the proper gear for the broadcast.
 When Louchheim was unable to find another student to call the game, she turned to the next available sports journalist for a broadcast partner: her dad.

-“We’ve always talked about calling a game together — it’s kind of been a big dream of ours forever, but we never really saw how it we could make it happen," Louchheim said.
+“We’ve always talked about calling a game together — it’s kind of been a big dream of ours forever, but we never really saw how we could make it happen," Louchheim said.

 The radio voice for the Utah Jazz, Louchheim’s father David Locke worked the bowl game broadcast — and his Husker football homework — into his tight professional schedule between NBA games.